eclipse-iofog/iofog.org/content/docs/1.3.0/microservice-catalog/introduction.md

 15		Postgresql	Postgresql database		remote		postgres:latest			postgres:latest
 ```

 We used grep to filter the ouput, but the columns are the same as above.
-You can now use the `images:catalogid` field set to 15 in order to deploy postgres databases on your agents.
+You can now use the `images:catalogID` field set to 15 in order to deploy postgres databases on your agents.